-Witnesses will be asked to wait outside of the conference until needed.
-When a witness is excused, the individual will leave the conference, but may not discuss the case with witnesses who have yet to share their story.
-Other persons who are allegedly involved in the policy violation cannot be a witness.
+If a resident brings a witness or witnesses, the witness(es) will be met with separately at the appropriate time.
+When a witness is excused, the individual will leave the meeting, but may not discuss the case with other witnesses who have yet to share their story.
+Other persons who are allegedly involved in the situation cannot be a witness.

 A sanction is a consequence placed upon any student who is found in violation of Residence Life policy.
 Sanctions help define the student’s relationship with Residence Life in the context of current and potential future behavior.